Nolan Plantation | Georgia | c. 1906

 There was a time in this region of Georgia when cotton was king.
 When expansive plantations like this one still dotted the landscape in this area.
 And while many of them are gone now, this impressive example still stands.
 Impressive not only in stature and construction but in history due to its unique position in the timeline of our Nation’s history.

 Beginning as a slave plantation and transitioning to a tenant based farming system makes this place a unique example from its era.
 I hope sharing with you here will help us all to interpret more about what life might’ve been like then.

-The changes that must’ve been felt during this era are hard to calculate to us nowadays but we can at least agree that things would shift drastically for some over the following years.
+The changes that must’ve been felt during this era are hard to understand nowadays but we can at least agree that things would shift drastically for some over the following years.
 And surely, Nolan Plantation wasn’t exempt from the changes that came with such a monumental shift but in many ways, things stayed much the same here too.

 After the end of slave labor came to the South, many of the freedmen from this plantation stayed on to work as tenant farmers, signing contracts that kept them tied here.
 The Sharecropping Era had begun and just as many others did, a commissary and tenant homes were built here to accommodate the needs of the nearly 2,000 acre plantation.